 This is a fabulous way to keep gardening without bending.
 It’s such a brilliant design.
 Buy it now and save your back!

-Best Walk-in Greenhouse
+Best Small Walk In Greenhouse

 Features of the best walk-in greenhouse

 - Measures 143cm W x 143cm D x 195cm H – easy to walk into

 - Layered mesh shelves that hold up to 25 kilos in weight.

 - Roll-up zippered door

 Mini greenhouses are a fab extension to your growing area and garden.
 Growing vegetables, herbs and fruit under cover lets you grow a much wider variety and for longer.
 Overwinter vegetables, start things off a lot earlier and manage cuttings more easily.
 Our buying guide to small greenhouses covers all the important aspects – from materials, size, and location, to ease of putting together.

 What to look for in a mini greenhouse